openxla/stablehlo/docs/spec.md

 However, this condition doesn't hold for many popular reductions.
 E.g. floating-point addition for `body` and zero for `init_values` don't actually form a monoid because floating-point addition is not associative.
-What this means for numeric precision is implementation-defined.

 More formally, `results[:][j0, ..., jR-1] = reduce(input_slices)` where: